M4ntha5/squares-api-exercise/README.md

 ### Example of a list of points that make up a square:
 ```[(-1;1), (1;1), (1;-1), (-1;-1)]```

-### API request/response contracts
-Up to you!
-Design API contracts how you desire - as long as the UI team can use the API to solve user's problems.

 ## Requirements
 ### Functional